-Mob gathers in Portland after officer-involved shooting; some throw items at officers
+Mob gathers in Portland after deadly officer-involved shooting; some throw items at officers

 Police said some people also tried to enter the cordoned-off area where the shooting took place.

-Police Chief Chuck Lovell said in a video posted on social media, "Our officer encountered a very difficult and dynamic situation that no officer wants to face."
+Police Chief Chuck Lovell said in a video posted on social media, "Our officer encountered a very difficult and dynamic situation that no officer wants to face.
+I want to thank all our members who responded to the scene as well as those who were out taking emergency calls in the city.
+I'm thankful and proud of their efforts."

-He added the department was "committed to a full, thorough and complete investigation" of the incident.
+He added the bureau was "committed to a full, thorough and complete investigation" of the incident.

-The department clarified on Twitter that the suspect was an "adult white male," citing "erroneous" information circulating on social media.
-No one else was injured.
+The officer will be placed on administrative leave, pending an internal investigation as per protocol and will be identified on Friday, the bureau said in a release.

 The suspect may have been attempting to stab another person in the parking lot of a Motel 6 when an officer shot him in the back, KOIN-TV reported, citing a witness.